-Back when I had no clue what I was doing with this site, and it was nothing more than an HTML file with a single CSS stylesheet and some jQuery I absolutely did not need, I was hosting it for free on GitHub Pages.
+Back when I had no clue what I was doing with this site, and it was nothing more than a single HTML file with some jQuery that I absolutely did not need, I was hosting it for free on GitHub Pages.
 It made sense at the time—my site was simple, I didn't have to pay anything, and I already had a free domain right at my fingertips.
 GitHub Pages is one of the easiest ways to create a personal website, publish documentation, or share small projects.

 But with time, I realized that GitHub Pages also has many limitations and doesn't scale well with frameworks and third-party plugins, particularly for static site generators like Jekyll.
-Now, my site is hosted on Netlify under a custom domain, and I honestly couldn’t be happier about having made the switch.
+Now, my site is hosted on Netlify under a custom domain, and I couldn't be happier.

 Table of Contents

-- Split A/B testing, where it serves multiple branches to users at random.
+- Split A/B testing, where Netlify serves multiple branches to users at random.

-With Netlify, you have greater control over the deployment process.
+With Netlify, you have greater control over the entire deployment process.
 Your dashboard provides a clear view of your deploy history and even allows you to manually revert your site to a prior state with its one-click rollback.
-You can also stop auto-publishing new versions of your site, in case that’s something you’re interested in, and even access a live preview of your deployment to make sure nothing broke.
-You can also share your deployment history (and deploy previews) with other people; this is useful if you’re working as part of a team and not just a single dev, or if you want design input from others.
+You can also stop auto-publishing new versions of your site, access all of your deploy previews, and more.

 GitHub Pages doesn't give you this kind of fine-grained control over deployments.
 It's actually fairly limited—you can only deploy to two branches, one of which is

 master by default.
-Want to revert your production build to a prior state, you'll need to do this at the repo level by resetting to a previous commit with git on your second branch and fiddling with your repo settings to change the deploy branch.
-There are also no deploy previews, so whatever you push will go live as soon as it builds.
+So if you want to revert your production build to a prior state, you'll need to do this at the repo level by resetting to a previous commit with git and deploying a different branch.
+There are also no deploy previews, so whatever you publish will go live as soon as it builds.

 Netlify builds my site in just 1–2 minutes, on average:

-Back when I was hosting it on GitHub Pages, things were much slower, and I’d sometimes have to do a hard refresh to see any updates.
-GitHub’s own documentation notes that you may have to wait up to 20 minutes to see your changes go live:
+Back when I was hosting my site on GitHub Pages, things were much slower, and I'd sometimes have to do a hard refresh to see any updates on prod.
+GitHub's own documentation notes that you may have to wait up to 20 minutes to see your changes go live:

 It can take up to 20 minutes for changes to your site to publish after you push the changes to GitHub.